A939 is one of Scotland's top roads

-This mountain road is 59.6 miles (95.9 km) long.
-It was built after the Jacobite rising of 1745.
+For much of its route, it follows the line of the Old Military Road.
+The road was built after the Jacobite rising of 1745.
 It was once was an important military road constructed by road builder William Caulfield, an officer in the British Army.
 Caulfeild was responsible for 900 miles of road and over 600 bridges.
 Major Caulfeild died in 1767.

 Set high in the Grampian Mountains, the road tops out by Lecht Pass at 646m (2,119ft) above the sea level.
 It's one of the highest roads of the country.
 The road is typically open all year round, with the occasional closure in winters due to dangerous weather conditions.
 In fact, it’s regularly the first road in Great Britain closed due to snowfall between Cock Bridge and Tomintoul.
 It climbs up 4 mountain passes: Dava Moor 1053 ft (321m); Bridge of Brown 1436 ft (438m); Lecht Pass 2090 ft (646m) and Gairnshiel Summit 1836 ft (550m).

 How long does it take to drive the A939 Road in Scotland?